Sumitchaurasia30/CollegeWebsites/README.md

-# 🎓 Educational Institution Website
+# 🎓 Eduford College Website

-Welcome to the **Educational Institution Website** repository!
+Welcome to the **Eduford College Website** repository!
 This project is a fully responsive and modern website designed for educational institutions, built using React.js.
 THe website features various sections including About Us, Blog, Courses, and Contact Us, each tailored to provide a comprehensive and engaging user experience.

 ### 🌐 Live Preview